Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 ## Alternative: Signature

 Another approach is to use public-key cryptography.
-We can store the public key of some keypair and then demand a signature from the corresponding private-key.
+We can store the public key
+of some key pair and then demand a signature from the corresponding private-key.

 This can be expanded with multisig schemes and similar.

 How does this differ from the commit-reveal scheme?

-Note:
+Notes:

 Commit-reveal requires that a specific secret be revealed at some point for verification.
 A signature scheme provides a lot more flexibility for keeping the secret(s) secure.